osok/arXiv_papers/REFT_Reasoning_with_REinforced_Fine_Tuning.md

 # SUMMARY
-A new method called reinforced fine-tuning (REF) is introduced to solve math problems using machine learning, combining supervised fine-tuning (SFT) and reinforcement learning (RL).
+The text discusses a new method called Reinforced Fine-Tuning (ReFT) for solving math problems using machine learning.
+ReFT combines supervised fine-tuning (SFT) with reinforcement learning (RL) to improve model generalization and performance.

 # IDEAS:
-- REF uses reinforcement learning to sample multiple correct reasoning paths for math problems.
+- ReFT uses reinforcement learning to solve math problems, improving over traditional supervised fine-tuning (SFT).
+- Chain of Thought (CoT) annotations act as roadmaps for solving math problems.
+- Multiple valid CoT annotations can exist for the same question, enhancing model generalization.
-- REF starts with a warm-up stage of supervised fine-tuning for one or two cycles.
+- ReFT starts with a warm-up stage of SFT before applying reinforcement learning.
-- Proximal policy optimization (PPO) is used in REF for online reinforcement learning.
+- Proximal Policy Optimization (PPO) is used in ReFT for refining the model.
+- ReFT samples multiple correct reasoning paths and learns from them.
-- REF does not require a separate reward model, unlike other methods.
+- ReFT does not require a separate reward model, unlike other methods.
-- REF achieves better generalization abilities than traditional supervised fine-tuning (SFT).
-- REF performs better than SFT using the same training questions without extra data.
+- ReFT achieves better performance using the same training questions as SFT.
+- ReFT can be combined with data engineering for further improvements.
+- Experiments were conducted using foundational models like Code Llama and Galactica.
+- ReFT shows improved performance on datasets like GSM 8K, Math QA, and SVM.
-- REF benefits from majority voting and reward model reranking at inference time.
+- ReFT benefits from majority voting and reward model reranking at inference time.
-- REF uses both natural language and program-based Chain of Thought (COT) annotations.
-- REF's policy model improves by sampling responses and evaluating their correctness.
-- The reward function in REF gives a score of zero for non-terminal states.
-- REF uses the generalized advantage estimate for advantage calculation.
-- The unified loss function in REF is the weighted sum of policy and value objectives.
-- REF was tested on three math problem datasets: GSM 8K, SVM, and Math QA.
-- REF consistently outperforms SFT and self-training methods across various datasets.
+- Recent research focuses on CoT prompt design and data engineering.
+- Python programs as CoT prompts provide more accurate reasoning steps.
-- Offline self-training can sometimes improve performance compared to SFT.
+- ReFT aims to use reinforcement learning to improve performance over conventional SFT.
+- The warm-up stage helps the model develop basic problem-solving skills.
+- The reinforcement learning stage involves self-learning through sampling responses.
+- The reward function compares the generated answer with the correct answer.
+- Partial rewards can be given for numeric answers to reduce sparse reward impact.
+- Offline self-training involves sampling data from the initial policy for fine-tuning.
+- Online self-training continually trains with samples generated in real-time.
-- Incorrect instances are crucial for guiding the model towards better exploration in REF.
+- Incorrect instances are crucial for guiding the model towards better exploration.
-- REF struggled with reward hacking during training on Math QA.
+- ReFT struggled with reward hacking during training on Math QA.
+- ReFT outperforms SFT even with smaller language models like Galactica 125M.
-- Partial rewards help reduce the effect of sparse rewards during training in REF.
+- Partial rewards help mitigate the effect of sparse rewards during training.
-- REF demonstrates robustness even with smaller language models.
+- ReFT demonstrates robustness across various datasets and settings.
-- The stable KL Divergence in REF suggests suitable program exploration.
-- All versions of REF significantly outperform SFT after the 30th training cycle.

 # INSIGHTS:
-- Reinforcement learning enhances generalization by sampling multiple correct reasoning paths.
+- Reinforcement learning enhances model generalization by sampling multiple reasoning paths.
-- Combining supervised fine-tuning with reinforcement learning improves model performance.
-- Proximal policy optimization allows for efficient online reinforcement learning in REF.
-- Avoiding a separate reward model simplifies the training process in REF.
+- Combining SFT with RL allows models to learn from diverse problem-solving strategies.
+- ReFT's ability to sample multiple correct paths leads to better performance without extra data.
+- Reward functions in RL can guide models towards correct answers, improving accuracy.
+- Partial rewards help reduce the impact of sparse rewards in reinforcement learning.
+- Incorrect instances are essential for effective exploration in RL-based models.
-- Majority voting and reward model reranking further boost performance in REF.
+- Majority voting and reward model reranking further enhance ReFT's performance.
-- Both natural language and program-based annotations are effective in REF.
-- Evaluating response correctness is key to improving policy models in reinforcement learning.
-- Generalized advantage estimates help manage sparse rewards in reinforcement learning.
-- Unified loss functions balance policy and value objectives for better training outcomes.
+- Python-based CoT prompts offer more precise reasoning steps than natural language prompts.
-- Robustness of REF is evident even with smaller language models and partial rewards.
+- ReFT's robustness is evident even with smaller language models and varied datasets.

 # QUOTES:
-- "REF uses reinforcement learning to sample multiple correct reasoning paths."
+- "Reinforced Fine-Tuning (ReFT) uses reinforcement learning to solve math problems."
+- "Chain of Thought (CoT) annotations act as roadmaps for solving math problems."
+- "Multiple valid CoT annotations can exist for the same question."
+- "ReFT starts with a warm-up stage of SFT before applying reinforcement learning."
-- "Proximal policy optimization (PPO) is used in REF for online reinforcement learning."
+- "Proximal Policy Optimization (PPO) is used in ReFT for refining the model."
+- "ReFT samples multiple correct reasoning paths and learns from them."
-- "REF does not require a separate reward model, unlike other methods."
+- "ReFT does not require a separate reward model, unlike other methods."
-- "REF achieves better generalization abilities than traditional supervised fine-tuning (SFT)."
-- "REF performs better than SFT using the same training questions without extra data."
+- "ReFT achieves better performance using the same training questions as SFT."
+- "ReFT can be combined with data engineering for further improvements."
+- "Experiments were conducted using foundational models like Code Llama and Galactica."
+- "ReFT shows improved performance on datasets like GSM 8K, Math QA, and SVM."
-- "REF benefits from majority voting and reward model reranking at inference time."
+- "ReFT benefits from majority voting and reward model reranking at inference time."
-- "REF uses both natural language and program-based Chain of Thought (COT) annotations."
-- "The reward function in REF gives a score of zero for non-terminal states."
-- "REF uses the generalized advantage estimate for advantage calculation."
-- "The unified loss function in REF is the weighted sum of policy and value objectives."
-- "REF was tested on three math problem datasets: GSM 8K, SVM, and Math QA."
-- "REF consistently outperforms SFT and self-training methods across various datasets."
+- "Recent research focuses on CoT prompt design and data engineering."
+- "Python programs as CoT prompts provide more accurate reasoning steps."
-- "Offline self-training can sometimes improve performance compared to SFT."
+- "ReFT aims to use reinforcement learning to improve performance over conventional SFT."
-- "Incorrect instances are crucial for guiding the model towards better exploration in REF."
+- "The warm-up stage helps the model develop basic problem-solving skills."
+- "The reinforcement learning stage involves self-learning through sampling responses."
+- "The reward function compares the generated answer with the correct answer."
-- "Partial rewards help reduce the effect of sparse rewards during training in REF."
+- "Partial rewards can be given for numeric answers to reduce sparse reward impact."
-- "REF demonstrates robustness even with smaller language models."
-- "The stable KL Divergence in REF suggests suitable program exploration."
-- "All versions of REF significantly outperform SFT after the 30th training cycle."
+- "Offline self-training involves sampling data from the initial policy for fine-tuning."

 # HABITS:
-- Use reinforcement learning to sample multiple correct reasoning paths for problem-solving.
-- Start with a warm-up stage of supervised fine-tuning before reinforcement learning.
+- Start with a warm-up stage of supervised fine-tuning before applying reinforcement learning.
-- Apply proximal policy optimization for efficient online reinforcement learning.
+- Use proximal policy optimization for refining machine learning models.
-- Evaluate response correctness to improve policy models continuously.
+- Sample multiple correct reasoning paths to enhance model generalization.
+- Combine supervised fine-tuning with reinforcement learning for better performance.
-- Utilize majority voting and reward model reranking to enhance performance.
+- Apply majority voting and reward model reranking at inference time.
-- Incorporate both natural language and program-based annotations for diverse insights.
+- Use Python programs as Chain of Thought prompts for accurate reasoning steps.
+- Develop basic problem-solving skills through initial supervised fine-tuning stages.
-- Balance policy and value objectives using a unified loss function during training.
+- Evaluate response correctness using a reward function during reinforcement learning.
-- Manage sparse rewards with generalized advantage estimates in reinforcement learning.
+- Give partial rewards for numeric answers to reduce sparse reward impact.

 # FACTS:
-- Reinforced fine-tuning (REF) combines supervised fine-tuning (SFT) with reinforcement learning (RL).
+- Reinforced Fine-Tuning (ReFT) uses reinforcement learning to solve math problems.
+- Chain of Thought (CoT) annotations act as roadmaps for solving math problems.
+- Multiple valid CoT annotations can exist for the same question.
-- Proximal policy optimization (PPO) is used in REF for online RL.
+- Proximal Policy Optimization (PPO) is used in ReFT for refining the model.
+- ReFT samples multiple correct reasoning paths and learns from them.
-- REF does not require a separate reward model, unlike other methods.
+- ReFT does not require a separate reward model, unlike other methods.
-- REF achieves better generalization abilities than traditional SFT.
-- Majority voting and reward model reranking further boost performance in REF.
-- Both natural language and program-based annotations are effective in REF.
-- Evaluating response correctness is key to improving policy models in RL.
-- Generalized advantage estimates help manage sparse rewards in RL.
-- Unified loss functions balance policy and value objectives for better training outcomes.
+- Experiments were conducted using foundational models like Code Llama and Galactica.
+- ReFT shows improved performance on datasets like GSM 8K, Math QA, and SVM.
+- Python programs as CoT prompts provide more accurate reasoning steps.

 # REFERENCES:
-None mentioned explicitly.
+None mentioned explicitly in the input.

 # ONE-SENTENCE TAKEAWAY
-Combining supervised fine-tuning with reinforcement learning significantly improves model performance and generalization in solving math problems.
+Reinforced Fine-Tuning (ReFT) combines supervised fine-tuning with reinforcement learning to significantly improve math problem-solving performance.

 # RECOMMENDATIONS:
+- Combine supervised fine-tuning with reinforcement learning for better model performance.
+- Use Chain of Thought annotations as roadmaps for solving complex problems.
-- Use reinforcement learning to sample multiple correct reasoning paths for problem-solving.
+- Sample multiple correct reasoning paths to enhance model generalization abilities.
-- Start with a warm-up stage of supervised fine-tuning before reinforcement learning.
-- Apply proximal policy optimization for efficient online reinforcement learning.
+- Apply proximal policy optimization for refining machine learning models effectively.
-- Evaluate response correctness to improve policy models continuously.
-- Utilize majority voting and reward model reranking to enhance performance.
+- Implement majority voting and reward model reranking at inference time.
-- Incorporate both natural language and program-based annotations for diverse insights.
-- Balance policy and value objectives using a unified loss function during training.
-- Manage sparse rewards with generalized advantage estimates in reinforcement learning.